kinngh/create-shop-app/template/base/SETUP.md

 # Setup

 This is an in-depth guide on using this repo.
 This goes over getting the base repo up and running, to understand how to add your own customizations server side like registering webhooks, routes, etc, refer to [Notes](./NOTES.md).
+Additional notes are available at SETUP-yourDatabaseChoice.md.

 - [ ] Run `npm i --force` to install dependencies.